ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 `Search phrase: 'bathroom interior design', count: 2166, ad price: $3;`

-The `format_template_rows_between_delimiter` setting specifies delimiter between rows, which is printed (or expected) after every row except the last one (`\n` by default)
+The `format_template_rows_between_delimiter` setting specifies the delimiter between rows, which is printed (or expected) after every row except the last one (`\n` by default)

-Setting `format_template_resultset` specifies the path to file, which contains a format string for resultset.
+Setting `format_template_resultset` specifies the path to the file, which contains a format string for resultset.
 Format string for resultset has the same syntax as a format string for row and allows to specify a prefix, a suffix and a way to print some additional information.
 It contains the following placeholders instead of column names:

 -   `data` is the rows with data in `format_template_row` format, separated by `format_template_rows_between_delimiter`.
 This placeholder must be the first placeholder in the format string.
 -   `totals` is the row with total values in `format_template_row` format (when using WITH TOTALS)